 Person-to-person communication – buy a storybook, or use your child’s imagination to create a story unique to your family

-Study the data – find a method, use it to get results, keep repeating
+Study the data – find & crunch data, use it to get results, keep repeating

 Create data, but don’t forget to analyse!